-Ston Time frame Detail Step Time name Detail Booking provider/ venue and coach and add date to staff calendar Term before trip (Residentials a year before trip) Curriculum trips and visits from Preschool to Year 6 are mapped out on an overview document.
+Throughout the steps outlined belo ow Visit leaders need d to use the Visit leader checklist from the Step Time frame Detail Book provider/ venue and coach and add date to staff calendar and trip booking log in Important documents on the Tdrive.
+Term before trip (Residentials a year before trip) Curriculum trips and visits from Preschool to Year 6 are mapped out on an overview document.
 If this needs to be adapted year group staff need to speak to the EVC at the beginning of the term prior to the trip.
 Preliminary visit by staff Before completing the risk assessment This may not be required if the visit leader or deputy leader are familiar with the provider venue Pre-visit for selected pupils 1 month before the trip For some pupils a pre-visit with a parent/carer may be required to support the visit e.g. a child with ASD Staffing for trip 1 Month before trip Visit leader needs to discuss any staffing problems or ratio queries with EVC Submit 1:1 risk assessments to HS 1 month before trip Be ready to act on feedback, adapt and resubmit if required.
 Once approved parents/ carers and a member of SLT need to sign a copy.
-Send out consent forms to parents Ask EB at the same time to set up payment on School Spider At least 1 month before trip Where a payment schedule is needed give as much notice as possible Liaise with finance lead EB about payment schedules Submit Risk assessment on Evolve with 1:1 risk assessments that have been approved by HS and signed by parents and SLT Day trips - two weeks before visit Residentials two months before trip The visit leader may than receive actions via email form the EVC and changes need to be made by the Visit leader before resubmitting Visit leaders need to hold a pre-visit meeting for all adults attending the visit During the week on the trip Visit leader to share all risk assessments, share the Emergency Procedure Action Plan and discuss itinerary and ask al adults to sign to say they have read, understood and agree to follow the risk assessments.
-The above process needs to be repeated with any adult/ volunteer who is unable to attend the meeting, before the trip.
+Send out consent forms to parents Ask EB at the same time to set up payment on School Spider At least 1 month before trip Where a payment schedule is needed give as much notice as possible Liaise with finance lead EB about payment schedules Submit Risk assessment on Evolve with 1:1 risk assessments that have been approved by HS and signed by parents and SLT Day trips - two weeks before visit Residentials two months before trip The visit leader may than receive actions via email form the EVC and changes need to be made by the Visit leader before resubmitting Visit leaders need to hold a pre- visit meeting for all adults attending the visit During the week on the trip Visit leader to share all risk assessments, share the Emergency Procedure Action Plan and discuss itinerary and ask all adults to sign to say they have read, understood and agree to follow the risk assessments.
+The above process needs to be repeated with any adult/volunteer who is unable to attend the meeting, before the trip.
 Ensure all staff planned to accompany trip are present.
 Ensure register of pupils off site is received by office and that all resources and medication needed are taken Day of trip All staff of trip to have a copy of the Emergency Procedure Action Plan The visit leader and other adults need to complete dynamic risk assessments if required During the trip There may be unforeseen hazards or unavoidable changes to the planned itinerary which require dynamic risk assessments.
 Complete evaluation including the views of other adults on the trip and the pupils' voice Submit by two weeks after the trip Evolve will email the visit leader an evaluation once the trip has taken place